auth0/docs/articles/native-platforms/electron/01-login.md

 ${snippet(meta.snippets.dependencies)}

-> **Note:** Certain functionality provided by the Lock widget, such as single sign-on, does not work well in Electron.
+> **Note:** Some functionality provided by Lock is meant for regular web browsers.
 For best results, add `auth: { sso: false }` to your Lock configuration options.

 ## 4. Follow the Front End Quickstarts